 The American College of Rheumatology, Spondylitis Association of America, and Spondylitis Research and Treatment Network collaborated to develop treatment guidelines in 2015.25 These guidelines encompass the spectrum of both pharmacologic and non-pharmacologic treatments.
 Separately, in 2015, members of an AS special interest group in Australia developed the first comprehensive exercise recommendations for AS patients.26 These recommendations are extrapolated for all SpAs and are incorporated below.

 There are no functional measures specific for SpAs.
 However, the Bath Ankylosing Spondylitis Metrology Index (BASMI), is categorical for AS18.
 It is an axial mobility measure and is associated with quality of life, physical function and psychological status.
 Hip involvement may be assessed with tape-based hip internal rotation.
 Strength, balance, and cardiopulmonary status should be evaluated.
+The Ankylosing Spondylitis Quality of Life Scale (ASQoL) is a tool for assessing the impact of interventions on the quality of life for AS and is commonly used for evaluating treatment effects.36

 Lifestyle modifications are directed at minimizing repetitive mechanical stress.
 For those who smoke, cessation should be a priority to prevent worse outcomes and spinal damage.
-Dietary consults may be appropriate and obesity should be addressed as it places more stress on the spine and contributes to low back pain.
-Adaptations and modifications to home and work-space may be necessary.
+Dietary consults may be appropriate, and obesity should be addressed as it places more stress on the spine and contributes to low back pain.
+Adaptations and modifications to home and workspace may be necessary.
 A firm but not hard mattress may be preferred.
 Similarly, preference should be given to office chairs which promote good posture.
 23

 The prescription should cater to maintaining posture, flexibility and strengthening the core and cardiopulmonary system.27 After a complete musculoskeletal assessment, an exercise prescription may address specific muscle groups to correct posture.
 For example, in patients with excessive cervical kyphosis the cervical flexors are stretched while the cervical extensors are strengthened.27